pedroccorreia/media_metadata_generator/README.md

 This layer consists of multiple independent Cloud Run services that perform the actual metadata extraction using Gemini models.

-* **Summaries-Generator-Service:** Subscribes to the summaries topic, calls the Gemini API to generate text summaries and identify key sections (chapters), and updates the asset's document in Firestore.
+* **Summaries-Generator-Service:** Subscribes to the summaries topic.
+It calls the Gemini API with multiple prompts to generate a comprehensive analysis, including a main summary, itemized points, subject topics, and key sections/clips with timestamps.
+It then combines these results and updates the asset's document in Firestore.
 * **Transcription-Generator-Service:** Subscribes to the transcription topic, calls the Gemini API for audio transcription, and updates the Firestore document.
 * **Previews-Generator-Service:** Subscribes to the previews topic, calls the Gemini API to identify suitable segments for previews or short clips, and updates the Firestore document.